MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bypass-custom-business-logic.md

 ### Mitigation strategies

-Bypassing flows using this optional parameter will result in business logic expected by the flow owner to not be executed.
-They will not have any notification that their logic was bypassed.
-It is important that this be communicated to flow owners so that they will know when and why this was done.
+Bypassing flows using this optional parameter results in business logic expected by the flow owner to not be executed.
+They won't be notified that their logic was bypassed.
+It's important to communicate to flow owners that the logic wasn't applied so that they'll know when and why this happened.
 They can then determine whether or how to apply their logic.

-People can create child flows which contain logic that could be invoked by multiple triggers, even manually.
-If the logic is contained within a child flow, it may be triggered by other means, perhaps manually later.
+People can create child flows that contain logic that can be invoked by multiple triggers, even manually.
+If the logic is contained within a child flow, it may be triggered by other means later.
 More information [Create child flows](/power-automate/create-child-flows)

 ### Frequently asked questions about bypassing Power Automate flows (FAQ)